Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Generalization Error Bounds

-In~\cite{hellstrom2020generalization, ohnishi2021novel, picard2022change, guan2025DPI}, change of measure inequalities have been used to derive PAC-Bayesian bounds, motivating us to apply the tighter change of measure inequalities presented in Section~\ref{sec::change_mea_ineq} to the PAC-Bayesian setting as well.

-We consider the setting where a new hypothesis $W$ is drawn from $P_{W|S}$ every time the algorithm is used.
-That is, our target is to find a probabilistic bound of the form
+Probably approximately correct (PAC)-Bayesian bounds~\cite{mcallester1998some, mcallester1999pac, catoni2004statistical, catoni2007pac} are another important class of generalization bounds, which have witnessed a surge of interest in recent years~\cite{perez2021tighter, guedj2021still, biggs2022non, guedj2019primer, alquier2024user}.
+In~\cite{hellstrom2020generalization, ohnishi2021novel, picard2022change, guan2025DPI}, change of measure inequalities have been used to derive PAC-Bayesian bounds, motivating us to apply our novel change of measure inequalities as well.
+In this setting, each time the algorithm is used, a new hypothesis $W$ is drawn from $P_{W|S}$, and we aim to find bounds of the form

-We take the change of measure inequality~\eqref{eq::PQ_Hellinger_divergence2}, in terms of the power-$\beta$ divergence $\mathcal{H}_\beta(P\Vert Q)$, as an example to demonstrate our approach to obtaining tighter PAC-Bayesian bounds.
+We take the change of measure inequality~\eqref{eq::PQ_Hellinger_divergence2}, in terms of the power-$\beta$ divergence $\mathcal{H}_\beta(P\Vert Q)$, as an example to show that we obtain tighter PAC-Bayesian bound.
+The proof is in Appendix~\ref{app::PAC_baye_Hellinger_div}.